Satsujjinn/nexusfiles/README.md

 - **Excel Export** – generate `.xlsx` files using [xlsxwriter.swift](https://github.com/damuellen/xlsxwriter.swift).
 - **Share Extension Stub** – placeholder for handling incoming Excel or CSV files.
 - **Home File Manager** – organize documents into categories, rename them (with duplicate name protection), and quickly locate folders using search from a green-themed home screen.
+- **Category Counts** – each folder on the Home screen now shows how many documents it contains.

 ## Requirements